NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/Tutorial.md

 - Run code and understand output files

 ## How to get started
 This section will go into detail on how to prepare yourself to use the tool.
-You can also refer to the video XXX for additional guidance.
+You can also refer to the [video](https://youtu.be/LjVTEKssetE) for additional guidance.

 - The first step in to using the code is to download a coding program for pyhton laguage.
 This program/tool has been made with Spyder, a program which was launched by a navigator called Ananconda.
 To download Anaconda click [here](https://www.anaconda.com/download).
 Once the program hs been downloaded you can open it.
 After a short start up you will direclty be navigated to the home page.
 There you will see a button to launch Spyder, after a few moments you will find yourself in the python coding program.